trufflesuite/ganache/UPGRADE-GUIDE.md

 transaction on Mainnet or tests, by sending another transaction with the same nonce but a higher gas price.

-Currently the eviction mechanism is not tunable, but we plan on exposing options to change the behavior in the near future.
+Currently the eviction mechanism is not tunable beyond the `miner.priceBump` option, but we plan on exposing additional options to change the behavior in the near future.

 NOTE: currently, the number of queued transactions does not have an upper bound